-Controls in RNA-Seq
+Spike-in Transcripts in RNA-Seq

-Figure 1 ǀ Workflow for using SIRV controls in RNA-Seq.
-SIRVs are defined artificial RNA molecules which mimic main aspects of the complexity of transcriptomes.
-They are added in minuscule amounts to samples before library preparation to undergo together with the endogenous RNA the very same processing steps.
-After mapping the reads to the combined genome and SIRVome the SIRV control data are used to analyse the quality metrics and to categorize the experiments.
-The dotted lines show the decision making processes of deciding i) if the complete data set is worth to process further (or if an experiment needs to be repeated), and ii) which data sets have such good concordance that it is worth to compare the full data sets to each other.
+Figure 1 ǀ Workflow for using spike-in controls in RNA-Seq.
+Spike-In RNA Variants (SIRVs) are defined synthetic RNA molecules that mimic the main aspects of transcriptome complexity.
+They are added in minuscule amounts to samples before library preparation to undergo the very same processing steps as the endogenous RNA.
+After mapping the reads to the combined artificial genome, the spike-in data are used to analyze quality metrics and to categorize the experiments.
+The dotted lines show the decision-making processes of deciding i) if the complete data set is worthy of further processing (or if an experiment needs to be repeated), and ii) which data sets have concordance that will permit meaningful comparison of the full data sets to each other.

-SIRVs are spiked into RNA samples during the purification process before library preparation.
-The minuscule spike-in amounts target typically 1 % of the RNA fractions of interest, e.g., total RNA, ribosomal depleted RNA or poly(A)-enriched RNA.
-Therefore, the spike-in amounts might need to be varied depending on the type and amount of sample.
+Typically, the amount of spike-in RNA is adjusted to have only 1 % of all NGS reads mapping to the SIRV genome, the “SIRVome”.
+Therefore, the spike-in amounts are best tailored to the RNA fractions of interest (e.g. total RNA, ribosomal depleted RNA or poly(A)-enriched RNA) and to the amount of sample.
 Alternatively, spike-in amounts might be kept constant to measure variations in the sample like the mRNA content or metabolic states.
-Because experimental hypotheses and problems vary we provide with the Experiment Designer in the SIRV Suite an interactive tool for developing working hypotheses based on known or estimated parameters.
-The Experiment Designer shows the rational for using particular spike-in amounts.
+Because experimental hypotheses and problems vary, Lexogen provides the “Experiment Designer”, which is part of the SIRV Suite system of software tools.
+The Experiment Designer is an interactive tool for the development of working hypotheses based on known or estimated parameters and illustrates the rationale for using particular spike-in amounts.